-- 1. A copy of your most recent AADSAS application - 2.
-A letter from the Dean of the applicant's current dental school, verifying that the student is currently enrolled and is in good academic and professional standing - 3.
-Official DAT score report
+- 1. A copy of your most recent AADSAS application

+- 2. A letter from the Dean, or Dean's designee, of the applicant's current dental school, verifying that the student is currently enrolled and is in good academic and professional standing

+- 3. Official DAT score report

 - 4. Official undergraduate transcript

 - 5. Official dental school transcript

 - 6. National Board Dental Examination score report (where applicable)

 - 7. Current dental school catalog